 More disturbing was that blood was found on the undergarments and smeared on the steering wheel, the driver's side door near the handle, the inside passenger side window and both front bucket seats.
 An unidentified bloody fingerprint was found on the steering wheel.
-The blood was not in great quantity, only that amount you might get from a nosebleed and the blood was tested to be Mary's.
-Due to the relatively small amount being found in a wide range of places within the car, and the nature of it being smeared, some police officers believed the car was staged.
+The blood was not in great quantity, only that amount you might get from a nosebleed, and the blood was tested to be Mary's.
+Due to the relatively small quantity being found in a wide range of places within the car, and the nature of it being smeared, some police officers believed the car was staged.

-On October 15, Mary's credit card was used at an Esso gasoline station in Charlotte; twelve hours later, the card was used again at another Esso station, this time in Raleigh.
+On October 15, Mary's credit card was used at an Esso gasoline station in Charlotte; twelve hours later, the card was used at another Esso station, this time in Raleigh.
 The credit card slips were signed "Mrs. Roy H. Little, Jr." and appeared to be in Mary's handwriting.
 Attendants at both stations recalled a woman with a minor head injury, with bloodstains on both her head and legs, and who was accompanied by one or two unshaven middle aged men who appeared to be commanding her.
 The woman tried to hide her face from the attendants and did not ask for help.
 The North Carolina plate number noted on the charge slips turned out to have been stolen in the days before Mary's disappearance.

 Being that Charlotte and Raleigh were only two to three hours apart by car, the twelve hour difference seemed odd.
 Also odd was the fact that Charlotte was Mary's hometown.

 |Lenox, as it would have appeared in 1965|